How we use our social media accounts

 - YouTube (Electoral Commission NZ | Te Kaitiaki Take Kōwhiri)

 We provide regular updates including news and information about:

 - how to enrol or update your enrolment details

 - the voting process for elections and referendums

 - how to have your say during boundary reviews, and

-We follow or like accounts run by other organisations and individuals and may share third-party content.
-This doesn’t mean we endorse or guarantee the accuracy of any their information.
+We follow or like other accounts and may share third-party content.
+This doesn’t mean we endorse or guarantee the accuracy of any of their information.